The Dirichlet and the weighted metrics for the space of Kahler metrics: The Dirichlet metric

 \begin{rmk} In view of formula \ref{claimedthree}, we notice that whenever at some point $\phi \in \mathcal{H}$ there are two $\mathbb{R}$-linearly independent tangent vectors $\phi_s , \phi_t$ such that $a(s,s)$ or $a(t,t)$ is constant, then $K_D (\phi_s , \phi_t )_\phi $ is bigger or equal to zero.
 On the opposite side, whenever $a(s,t)$ is constant, then $K_D (\phi_s , \phi_t )_\phi $ is less or equal to zero.
 This fact suggests that the Dirichlet metric has curvature whose sign changes.
 If this conjecture were confirmed, the consequence would be that the Dirichlet metric behaves differently both from the Mabuchi metric, whose sectional curvature is non positive, and from the Calabi metric, whose sectional curvature is positive. \end{rmk}

-\begin{rmk} We notice here that the formula \eqref{notationtwo} resembles but is slightly different from the complex Hessian equation; a the difference is that $\phi_s$ and $\phi_t$ are not convex as in the enviroment of that equation.
-As point out in the previous remark, solving the modified complex Hessian equations $a(s,s)=0$ , $a(s,t) = 0$ or $a(t,t)=0$ would detect the sign of the sectional curvature of the Dirichlet metric.
+\begin{rmk} We notice here that the formula \eqref{notationtwo} resembles but is slightly different from the complex Hessian equation; a difference is that $\phi_s$ and $\phi_t$ are not convex as in the environment of that equation.
+As pointed out in the previous remark, solving the modified complex Hessian equations $a(s,s)=0$ , $a(s,t) = 0$ or $a(t,t)=0$ (see \eqref{a formula}) would detect the sign of the sectional curvature of the Dirichlet metric.
 This gives a motivation to approach the study of this new kind of partial differential equations. \end{rmk}

-\section{Geodesic equation}
+\subsection{Geodesic equation}

+Geodesics in the Mabuchi metric environment enter as main characters the conjectures of Donaldson's program \cite{Don}; moreover, both for the Mabuchi and the Calabi metric, they are the key tools to show that the space $\mathcal{H}$ is endowed with the structure of a metric space.
+In fact, in both cases it turns out that they are length minimizing.
 Let us begin with two definitions which are by now classical, also in this infinite dimensional environment. \begin{defn} Let $d\phi = d\phi (t)$ be a smooth path in $\mathcal{A}$, with $t\in [a,b]$.
 We define the energy of $d\phi$ as

 Also, we define the length of the same arc $d\phi (t)$ as

 \end{defn}